Review of Napili Kai Beach Resort, Maui, Hawaii – our family’s stay at the resort with three young children.

 With the resorts’ rooms, suites, and chalets are arranged in small, separate buildings never more than two stories tall), with paths and Hawaiian foliage between them, even strolling the grounds by tiki-torch in the evenings was a great pleasure.

 Another difference we noted right away was that, rather than offering up one, enormous swimming pool at its center, as many resorts do nowadays, or one pool for adults and one separate pool from children, Napili Kai Beach Resort has four small swimming pools and a large spa spread out around the property.

 While we could go to one of the more central pools when the kids wanted to make new friends, it was fabulous to have this seaside pool right at our own building, which gave more the feeling of staying in a seaside villa with neighbors than staying in a large resort.

 It was easy to keep track of our kids at the pool, return to our room for any little thing we might need, and never need to raise our voices to be heard.

 Meals and dining at Napili Kai Beach Resort

-While our kitchen had everything we could need to prepare fine meals, including a two-burner halogen stovetop, sparkling new stainless cookware, microwave, full-size refrigerator with filtered water dispensor, and dishwasher, one glorious dinner at the beachfront restaurant and I was hooked–and with kid guests of the resort eating free with their parents, I had the perfect excuse to return for breakfast.
+While our kitchen had everything we could need to prepare fine meals, including a two-burner halogen stove top, sparkling new stainless cookware, microwave, full-size refrigerator with filtered water dispenser, and dishwasher, one glorious dinner at the beachfront restaurant and I was hooked–and with kid guests of the resort eating free with their parents, I had the perfect excuse to return for breakfast.